ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 obtain an inclusion proof to an STH in order to verify the promise made by the SCT.

-An HTTPS client may receive SCT bundled with an inclusion proof to a historical STH via an unspecified future mechanism.
+An HTTPS client may also receive SCT bundled with an inclusion proof to a historical STH via an unspecified future mechanism.
 Because this historical STH is considered personally identifiable information per above, the client must obtain a consistency proof to a more recent STH.

+A client SHOULD perform proof fetching.
+A client MUST NOT perform proof fetching for any SCTs or STHs issued by a locally added log.
+A client MAY fetch an inclusion proof for an SCT (issued by a pre-loaded log) that validates a certificate chaining to a locally added trust anchor.

 If a client requested either proof directly from a log or auditor, it would reveal the client's browsing habits to a third party.
 To